 If you want to tame some of that spiciness tingling on your tongue, then look for some sweet wines.
 A sweeter wine will balance some of the hotness from your chosen spicy food; so as not to create a clash of flavors in your taste buds.
 The residual sugar in rose or an off-dry white works perfectly to combat the heat, as it coats the tongue.
 You don’t need to invest in a bottle of dessert wine to get that sweet fix, try Riesling, or something similar, for a wine that works perfectly with spicy food.

 The high alcohol content in wine is going to react with the spices in your food, and cause a burn on the tongue that is far from pleasant.
-A low alcohol wine that has been chilled in the fridge will help to cool down the heat and means you can drink it quicker than a high alcohol wine, which tends to be sipped.
-Taking a nice glug of low alcohol wine will cool you tongue quicker than sipping a high alcohol alternative.
-Crisp, low percentage wines should be the order of the day with your next spicy dinner.
+A low-alcohol wine that has been chilled in the fridge will help to cool down the heat and means you can drink it quicker than a high-alcohol wine, which tends to be sipped.
+Taking a nice glug of low-alcohol wine will cool your tongue quicker than sipping a high-alcohol alternative.
+Crisp, low-percentage wines should be the order of the day with your next spicy dinner.

 Crisp Red Wines

 Everyone is worried about combining red wine with spicy food, normally because of the tannin and alcohol content.
 However, you don’t need to avoid red wine altogether when enjoying a nice curry; just be wary of the ones you choose.
 A low alcohol content, crisp, red wine will taste delicious with your meal.
 If you’re out searching for a nice bottle of red to serve then look for those that are either fruity or spicy, with a good level of acidity.
 Avoid favorites such as Merlot or Shiraz and opt for a Barbera or Zinfandel instead.